Chief ministership of M. K. Stalin: Kalaignar Women's Rights Grant Scheme

+Tamil Nadu assured pension scheme

+In January 2026, the Government of Tamil Nadu announced the Tamil Nadu Assured Pension Scheme (TAPS) for state government employees and teachers.
+The scheme was introduced in response to demands from employee associations seeking the restoration of benefits similar to those provided under the Old Pension Scheme (OPS).
+TAPS guarantees a pension equivalent to 50% of the employee’s last-drawn salary.
+Under the scheme, employees contribute 10% of their salary, while the state government contributes the remaining amount.
+The pension amount is subject to revision through biannual increases in Dearness Allowance.

+Education and Youth Development

 Chief Minister's Breakfast Scheme

 Stalin launched the ‘Chief Minister’s Breakfast Scheme’ on 15 September 2022 to prevent hunger and nutritional deficiency in children.
 The scheme is set to improve the nutritional status of students, eliminate deficiencies such as malnutrition and anaemia, and encourage children in poor households to attend schools.

 The cause of concern for anemia among children as a major health problem in Tamil Nadu was highlighted in the National Family Health Survey-5 (NFHS) (2019–21) report.
 Stalin's Breakfast Scheme is set to minimise, if not eliminate, this inadequacy.
 The breakfast scheme will be implemented at a cost of ₹33.56 crore in more than 1,500 government-run schools across the state where over 1.14 lakh primary government school children will benefit from it.
 It is Stalin's hope that the education-nutrition matrix will be an inspiring model for other states.

 On 15 July 2024, marking the birth anniversary of former Chief Minister K. Kamaraj, the Government of Tamil Nadu extended the scheme to 3,995 rural government-aided schools, benefiting approximately 223,000 additional students.
 By August 2025, the scheme was further expanded to include 2,430 urban aided schools, covering around 305,000 more students.
 With these extensions, the total number of beneficiaries reached more than 2.05 million students in Classes I to V across government and government-aided primary schools.
 Chief Minister M. K. Stalin stated that the initiative represented “not just a meal, but an investment in the future of Tamil Nadu's students.”